Relaxed Performances and spaces work to remove stigma and barriers and welcome people theatres, art galleries, museums, etc.

 Credits: Relaxed Performance

-Kat has been encouraging and advocating for the hiring of consultants from the communities RP serves since theatres began developing their RP practices several years ago.
+Kat has been encouraging and advocating for the hiring of consultants and partners from the communities RP serves since organisations began offering the service: “Nothing About Us, Without Us”.

 Bachelor of Arts, Theatre, Acadia University